Easy Shrimp Scampi

 Instructions

-• Meanwhile, heat butter and oil in very large skillet over medium heat.
+- Meanwhile, heat butter and oil in a very large skillet over medium heat.
 Sauté the garlic for 2 minutes, until softened (do not allow it to brown).
-Turn the heat to medium high, add the shrimp, and scallions and pepper flakes, if using, season with salt and pepper, and cook, stirring frequently, until the shrimp just turn pink, about 4 minutes.
+Turn the heat to medium-high, add the shrimp, scallions, and pepper flakes, if using, season with salt and pepper, and cook, stirring frequently, until the shrimp just turn pink, about 4 minutes.